You will need to work collaboratively with the SEB to organise your session, as outlined below.

-As the Scientific Organiser of the session, you will be responsible for developing the scientific programme.
+As the Scientific Organiser of the session, you will be responsible for developing the scientific programme, including:

 The SEB will take care of the event and session logistics, including:

-To ensure appropriate use of SEB funds for conferences and events, organisers agree to adhere to the following funding expenditure regulations:
+To ensure appropriate the proper use of SEB funds for conferences and events, organisers agree to adhere to the following funding expenditure regulations:

 SEB will oversee funding expenditure in collaboration with the scientific session organiser.